What's Another Name For A Flying Fox

 Conservation Status and Threats

 Many species of flying foxes are facing increasing threats due to habitat loss, hunting, and persecution.
 Deforestation, agriculture, and urbanization are destroying and fragmenting their natural habitats, reducing the availability of food and roosting sites.
-In some areas, flying foxes are hunted for their meat, which is considered a delicacy.
+So in some areas, flying foxes are hunted for their meat, which is considered a delicacy.
 They are also sometimes targeted by farmers who view them as pests that damage fruit crops.

 Climate change is also posing a significant threat to flying foxes.
 Changes in temperature and rainfall patterns can affect the timing and availability of fruits and flowers, disrupting their food supply.
-Extreme weather events, such as cyclones and heatwaves, can also cause significant mortality, particularly in large roosting colonies.
+Plus, extreme weather events, such as cyclones and heatwaves, can also cause significant mortality, particularly in large roosting colonies.
 As a result of these threats, several species of flying foxes are listed as threatened or endangered by the International Union for Conservation of Nature (IUCN).

 Research and Conservation Efforts